Business

 7. Can the system adapt to seasonal changes?

-Yes, the AI automatically learns to take advantage of seasonal conditions, such as producing cooler water in winter to reduce cooling energy Data Center Cooling using Model-predictive Control.
-The system continuously improves by recognizing time and weather patterns.
+Yes, the AI automatically learns to take advantage of seasonal conditions, such as producing cooler water in winter to reduce cooling energy.
+The system continuously improves by recognizing weather and time patterns.

 8. Why doesn't Google commercialize this technology?

-Each data center has unique architecture and environment, requiring significant customization DeepMind AI Reduces Google Data Centre Cooling Bill by 40% - Google DeepMind.
-Complexity of implementation, need for specific data, and required skills make direct commercialization complex.
+Each data center has unique architecture and environment, requiring significant customization.
+The complexity of implementation, need for specific data, and required skills make direct commercialization complex.
 After 8 years, this technology remains exclusively internal to Google.

 9. Are there independent performance reviews?